 WeChat encrypts your personal information, financial details and monetary transactions.
 However, WeChat doesn’t provide much information on other digital safeguards.

-- Service limited to Asia.
+Limited service area.
 To use WeChat Wallet, your account must be registered in mainland China, South Africa or Hong Kong.

-- Potential for government prying.
+Potential for government prying.
 WeChat is governed by China’s laws that allow the government to monitor your messages and personal info.

-- No specified delivery.
+No specified delivery.
 WeChat doesn’t advertise how long it takes for transfers to complete, which means you may need to look elsewhere for emergencies.